No Israelite armor has been found, but this Greek armor was made for a soldier in the mid 1st millennium BC

-That’s all very well, but what if you don’t have the numbers to support it?
+That’s all very well, but what if you don’t have the numbers for open warfare?

 Siege warfare was the method Joshua frequently used in the story of the infiltration of Canaan, since he lacked the numbers to face an enemy in open battle.

 A siege machine used by Sennacherib against the walls of Lachish

 Wall relief from the palace of Nimrud, showing Assyrian soldiers attacking the city of Lachish.
 Note the sappers undermining the wall foundations, the impaled captives, the battering ram and the archers armed with composite bows

 Siege warfare may have been expensive and time-consuming, but it was also effective.
 The great empires of the ancient Near East perfected it.

 The Assyrians developed specialized storm troops who were able to take advantage of any breaches in the wall.

 Trained sappers built zig-zag trenches allowing their own soldiers to get closer to the walls of the besieged city, without being hit by missiles coming from the city.